Xylambda/torchfitter/README.md

         Device where the model and data are stored.
     MODEL : str
         The model to train.
+    ACCELERATOR : str
+        The accelerate.Accelerator object used to boost the training process.
     HISTORY : str
         Dictionary containing the metrics:
         * ParamsDict.HISTORY_TRAIN_LOSS